 - Chronicle your work in your flower garden (planning, planting, care, harvest, arrangement made with your flowers) - 2.
 Describe how you planned or designed your garden, including how you chose the kinds of flowers. - 3.
-Explain how you harvested your flowers, cared for them, and used them in an arrangement. - 4.
-Explore and explain: pollination what it is, why important, different ways it occurs or transplanting what, how, things to watch out for; or role of insects with flowers (good, bad or both). - 5.
-Explore and explain seed germination. - 6.
-Explore and explain how to care for a 'sick' plant. - 7.
-Report on interview with a floriculture professional (what do they do, types of jobs, type of training, hours worked, etc.) - 8.
-Describe an experiment you did and the results. - 9.
-Describe a community service project you did related to your flowers project. - 10.
+Explain how you harvested your flowers, cared for them, and used them in an arrangement.

+- Explore and explain: pollination what it is, why important, different ways it occurs or transplanting what, how, things to watch out for; or role of insects with flowers (good, bad or both). - Explore and explain seed germination. - Explore and explain how to care for a 'sick' plant. - Report on interview with a floriculture professional (what do they do, types of jobs, type of training, hours - Describe an experiment you did and the results. - Describe a community service project you did related to your flowers project. - 10.
 Another similar activity.